 Google trash / removal collection services and book in advance.
 Expect to pay a fee for these services, so try to only use them if it’s truly necessary.
-In my case, a broken dehumidifier is something that warranted proper pick-up (chemical concern), and a rug that was in a truly gross condition and beyond repair.
+In my case, a broken dehumidifier is something that warranted proper pick-up (chemical concern), and a rug that was beyond repair.

 Arranging Pick-up Of Items

 A few times, a buyer was interested but unable to pick up the item for a few days or a week.
 In those case, I asked for a deposit to be paid for me to hold the item.
-I viewed it as reassurance they wouldn’t change their mind or flake.
+I viewed it as reassurance they wouldn’t change their mind.

 So, how’d selling everything to travel actually go?

 Did I sell everything I wanted to?

 There are just a few items- photo frames, vases, etc. that I wasn’t able to sell, but the money I would have made off them was minimal in comparison to the larger ticket items so I decided to put them in storage for me to sort out at a later date.